learn-js/making-maps-with-leafletjs/chapters/02-first-map.md

 # The simplest possible map you can make

-## Get a CloudMade account and API key
+## Get a MapBox account and map ID

-For a number of examples in this book we'll use map tiles from CloudMade.
-Create an account at [cloudmade.com](http://cloudmade.com/) and get an API key to use in these examples.
+For a number of examples in this book we'll use map tiles from MapBox.
+Create an account at [mapbox.com](http://mapbox.com/), create a project, and use the map ID from that project for these examples.

 ## Create an index.html file